boukew99/chitch/readme.md

 ```

 ### Project Aim
 This project is foremost an working site.
-The aim is that it packs the most functionality in a sustainable manner.
-Then Chitch can be the **superset** from which anyone can take a **subset** and customize that for their own specialized application.
+Thus it is just 1 specific tree of Chitch.
+Anyone can fork it and make there own tree.
+However,  the aim is that this tree packs the most functionality, in a sustainable manner.
+Then this tree can be the **superset** from which anyone can take a **subset** and customize that for their own specialized application.
-Thus, this project is a living template for sustainable web software.
-It’s not a framework you build on top of — it’s a readable, modifiable codebase meant to be forked, studied, and evolved for your own use.
-Think of it as a practical demonstration of principles.
-It is a system with rules, but since there is no abstract translation layers, just direct straightforward code.
+Thus, this project is a living template for sustainable web app software.
+It’s not a framework you build on top of.
+You build within it.
+It’s a readable, modifiable codebase meant to be forked, studied, and evolved for your own use.
+It is a system with rules, no abstract translation layers, just direct straightforward code.
 That is the most efficient approach.
 Eventually most user specific data is meant to be stored in `database/`, independent of the version controlled source code.
 However some *functionality* can also be user specific, so this separation is blurry.

-### Technical Constraints
-In order reach the target of being sustainable, there are three constraints:

-1. Chitch needs to completely boot-able from Disk.
-Meaning all of Chitch state should be able to be stored in Disk.
-This ensures Chitch can hibernate to disk, meaning it won't use any resources (RAM or CPU) if it is not active.
-2. In order to take advantage of hibernation, the host needs to be able to share computing resources.
-3. Chitch needs to be accessible.

-Shared hosting satisfies this constraints.
-However, shared hosting has limitations, which means Chitch also needs to work with the **FTP protocol** to allow the user to upload the website.

 ## License
 The code is made available with the EUPL, which is a weak copyleft license.
 By making this green software freely available, people can use it and minimize the climate footprint of the web.
 The [EUPL is included in text form](license.txt) for reference, but [the EUPL can be read as a web page](https://eupl.eu/1.2/en/) as well.
 The license was chosen to promote collaboration by allowing the contributions to remain open.